GnoxNahte/obsidian-auto-embed/README.md

 [Obsidian](https://obsidian.md/) plugin to help embed links automatically instead of using iframes

 ## Getting Started
-### Downloading the plugin
-TODO - Submitting to Obsidian's plugin directory

 ### Embedding links
 1. Paste a link